selimanac/defold-uWebSockets/README.md

 ### Known issues

 - MacOS and iOS only.
-Windows and Android not supported yet.
+Windows, Linux and Android not supported yet.
+Libraries need to build for those platforms.
 - Using SSL (wss) cause crash.
+OpenSSL cause this.
 - Not tested with 64 bit iOS devices yet.

 ------